InsightSoftwareConsortium/ITKSphinxExamples/src/Numerics/Statistics/CreateHistogramFromListOfMeasurements/Documentation.rst

-Create Histogram From List Of Measurements
+Create Histogram From List of Measurements
 ==========================================

 .. index::